 Store the egg cups in the refrigerator in an air tight container or baggie in.
 When stored properly, they keep for 4-5 days!
 Just reheat as you need them.

 I make these for meal prep ALL THE TIME!
-My preferred method to reheat them is in the air fryer (350 for 3-4 minutes) so the prosciutto gets crispy again, but I’ve reheated them in the microwave too.
+My preferred method to reheat them is in the air fryer (350° for 3-4 minutes) so the prosciutto gets crispy again, but I’ve reheated them in the microwave too.
 If you’re a person who just doesn’t like reheated eggs, then ideally, you’d want to eat them immediately after serving.
+For more egg meal prep, check out my air fryer boiled eggs!

 I feel ya, so I have two options for you!
 You can either scramble the eggs before you add them to the tin OR break the yolks by poking them with a fork, then cooking the egg cups for an addition 2-3 minutes.
 Either way, they’ll be delicious!

 Yes!
-With just three whole-foods ingredients, these egg cups are Whole30 compliant.
-But because they’re super low in carbs, too, these egg cups are totally Keto and super Low Carb (just check the nutrition label below!).
+With just three whole-foods ingredients (prosciutto is almost always made with just pork and salt), these egg cups are Whole30 compliant.
+But because they’re super low in carbs, too, these egg cups are totally Keto and super Low Carb – just check the nutrition label below!

 Prosciutto & Spinach Egg Cups (Whole30, Low Carb)